mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Configuration

-TzCompose YAML files contain different sections to define accounts, variables and pipelines.
+MvCompose YAML files contain different sections to define accounts, variables and pipelines.
 Pipelines can be composed from different `tasks` which will generate transactions when executed.
 A compose file may contain multiple pipelines and each pipeline virtually unlimited tasks.

 ```yaml
 # Available engines: alpha